 Cristina Wilson, PhD

-Cristina is a recognized scholar and expert in health disparities with Latino families.
-Her research has made substantial contributions to improving Latino families by identifying modifiable factors associated with substance use and parenting in Latino populations.
-Cristina has added to the knowledge on what makes individuals and family units more effective at prevention of substance use, and what protects individuals and families that are at-risk.
-Her work informs culturally responsive practice and education regarding under-studied ethnic and racial minority populations.
-Her most recent work focuses on engaging Latino fathers.
-Cristina is the Research Director at the UCEDD where she can convey her passion for working with vulnerable communities and families, and take on the challenge of providing services that are culturally competent, family centered, and evidence based.
+Cristina is a recognized Latina scholar and expert in health disparities and cultural humility working with Latino families.
+Her research has made substantial contributions to improving the lives of Latino families by identifying modifiable factors associated with parenting and how culture influences parenting in Latino families.
+Cristina has added to the knowledge on what makes individuals and family units more effective at prevention of substance use, and what protects individuals and families that are at-risk or have high intensity needs.
+Cristina’s work informs culturally responsive practice and education regarding under-studied ethnic and racial minority populations.
+Her most recent work focuses on engaging Latino fathers in understanding how fatherhood is important, particularly during times of great stress and uncertainty.
+Cristina is interested in generating models for family-focused sustainable interventions for Latino families that include the needs of fathers.
+As a social worker, she is committed to focusing on individuals’ strengths, and empowering at-risk groups.
+Her work focuses on understanding the factors that promote resilience.
+She has centered her focus on strengthening Latino families, and in creating environments where children and youth can thrive.

 Latino families and parenting in at risk environments